-As with the Proposed Action, hazardous materials that would be encountered would be identified, remediated, or isolated during construction in accordance with the requirements and policies of the EPA, NYSDEC, and NYCDEP.
-Hazardous materials impacts to workers, the general public, and the environment would be avoided through implementation of soil and groundwater management plans and a site-specific health and safety program.
+As with the Proposed Action, hazardous materials that would be encountered would be identified, remediated or isolated during construction in accordance with the requirements and policies of the EPA, NYSDEC, and NYCDEP.
+Hazardous materials impacts to workers, the general public and the environment would be avoided through implementation of soil and groundwater management plans and a site-specific health and safety program.
 Neither this alternative nor the Proposed Action is expected to results in significant adverse impacts.

-The infrastructure requirements for the Memorial Only Alternative would be substantially less than those for the Proposed Action.
-Under this alternative, there would be no need for the existing CWIS.
+The infrastructure requirements for the Memorial Only alternative would be substantially less than that for the Proposed Action.